ibbles/LearningUnrealEngine/C++ inputs.md

 # C++ inputs

-The virtual member function `APawn::SetPlayerInputComponent` is called at the start of the game.
+The virtual member functions `APawn::SetPlayerInputComponent` and `APlayerController::SetupInputComponent` are called at the start of the game.
-Called after the Pawn constructor and before `BeginPlay`.
+Called after the Pawn constructor and before Begin Play.
-It is passed an `UInputComponent`.
+The Pawn version is passed an `UInputComponent`.
-The `UInputComponent` is used to bind input events to function callbacks.
+The Player Controller has a member named `InputComponent` `UInputComponent` is used to bind input events to function callbacks.

 The functions we bind should have these signatures:
 - Action event: `void()`.